 - b) Play Mile High also reserves the right to suspend players from league play.
 This is at the sole discretion of Play Mile High and cannot be appealed.
 Registration fees will not be refunded to suspended players All players must be registered through the PlayMileHigh.com website and have signed a Registration/Waiver Form.

 - Gender requirements vary depending on type of soccer league you are playing in.
 Please see the roster size chart for league-specific gender requirements

 - Shin guards required to play each week

 - Certified referees for all games

-- All teams make the playoffs (unless team forfeits 2x)
+- The Top 4 Teams are guaranteed a spot in the playoffs (unless team forfeits 2x)

 - All small groups and individuals will be merged into full teams when registration closes

 - Click here for a full list of rules

 Players registered with Play Mile High enjoy player perks such as:

 - Team T-Shirts